 - Cut costs for ownership and management: Technology has the power to automate processes.
 For example, it can automatically adjust the building’s HVAC and lighting according to usage, which helps cut energy bills.
 This is just one way that technology reduces building operation expenses.

-- Attract more tenants: It’s no secret that COVID seriously impacted commercial real estate — particularly office buildings.
+- Attract more tenants: It’s no secret that remote work trends seriously impacted commercial real estate — particularly office buildings.
 As demand for office space remains relatively low, technology is the best way to set your building apart from others and attract more prospects.

 - Property technology benefits both commercial and multifamily real estate